What Is A Tax Exemption?

 Monies received as death gratuity are fully exempted from income tax.

-Any monies paid by way of scholarship to an individual whether or not in connection with an employment of that individual are exempted from income tax.
+Any monies paid by way of scholarship to an individual whether or not in connection with the employment of that individual are exempted from income tax.

 10) Cultural performances